 A typical doorbell chime is about 70 decibels (dB).
 That's usually loud enough to rouse you from whatever you're doing and summon you to the front door.
-Problems arise when your doorbell is making you jump out of your seat or drop your glass of milk.
-Is your indoor chime making you clap your hands over your ears?
-Here are a few tips for reducing your doorbell sound.
+When your doorbell is making you jump out of your seat or drop your glass of milk, you might have a doorbell that's too loud.

 Wired doorbell chime

 Many houses come equipped with a wired doorbell system.
 When someone rings the wired doorbell, a circuit is closed and a transformer is activated.
 This lowers the voltage of the doorbell to between 10 and 20 volts.

 As the doorbell button is released, the circuit is broken once again, causing the chime to ring.
 There are a few ways to reduce the noise the chime makes with a wired doorbell system.

 Wired doorbell systems either have a chime on the wall in a central location in your home or operate through an intercom system located near the front door.
 Place a piece of duct tape over the grill of the doorbell chime.
 This should be enough to muffle the sound.